rodionmoiseev/gradle-plugins/README.md

 ## Configuration

 Scala Facet settings can be optionally customised.
-The configuration is based on the parameters of the Scala compiler in the IntelliJ IDEA itself.
+The configuration is designed to resemble the structure of Scala compiler settings GUI in the IntelliJ IDEA.

 Plugin is configured using the `ideaScala{ ... }` closure somewhere in your `build.gradle`.
 Below is the list of all possible configurations: